Skip to main content

 [ARC] Why does PowerView open a TERM.GATE window automatically?

-By default, the MetaWare® C/C++ Compiler adds the MetaWare hostlink library.
-This hostlink library enables your target application to communicate with the host PC running the debugger for e.g. doing a "printf".
+By default, the MetaWare® C/C++ Compiler links the MetaWare hostlink library into the application.
+The hostlink library enables communication between the target application and the host PC running TRACE32, for example to support functions such as printf.

-When starting your target application with the TRACE32 Go command, PowerView checks if your ELF file contains the magic symbol called __HOSTLINK__ , which usually indicates that you are using the MetaWare hostlink library.
-If this magic symbol is there but a suitable TERM.GATE-window is not yet open, PowerView opens the window automatically.
+When you start the target with the TRACE32 Go command, PowerView checks whether the ELF file contains the special symbol __HOSTLINK__, which normally indicates that the MetaWare hostlink library is present.
+If this symbol is found but no suitable TERM.GATE window is open, PowerView opens one automatically.

-• Rename symbol __HOSTLINK__ in the debugger after loading the ELF file with e.g. sYmbol.Modify.NAME __HOSTLINK__ __HOSTLINK-OFF__
+• Rename the symbol in TRACE32 after loading the ELF file, for example:

 Helpful Unhelpful